Stonewall's Rainbow Laces Campaign

-Rainbow Laces
+Rainbow laces

 Players are able to support for the LGBTQ+ community by wearing rainbow laces provided and sold by Stonewall and captains are able to demonstrate their encouragement by wearing a multicoloured armband, replacing their original armband.

 In 2020, Stonewall announced that they had sold nearly one million sets of laces across the campaign so far, with players of all sports wearing their laces from the top leagues to those who for fun.
 The message has been heavily demonstrated in football, with grassroots football being a huge advocate for the campaign.

 History

 Founded in 2013, Stonewall wanted to make a big change within the sports industry.
 The campaign was introduced to fight homophobia in all sports across the world, changing the dynamic of sports such as football.

 The campaign started by sending out rainbow laces to every professional footballer in the UK for players to show their support.
-Paddy Power were big advocate's for the cause from the start, teaming up with Stonewall in September, 2013.
+Paddy Power advocated for the cause from the start, teaming up with Stonewall in September, 2013.

 Stonewall run their campaign every year in November and December and has been run every year since its formation in 2013.